Physicslibrary/ARKit-Stereoscope-Hipparcos/README.md

 Before "Run My Code", turn off "Enable Results".

-Our Sun is located (0,0,0) on the RGB axis.
+The Sun is located (0,0,0) on the RGB axis.
 All positions of stars are placed relative to this axis.

 # How it works